Characters: Buffy The Vampire Slayer Antagonists

 - Femme Fatalons: Kills Kendra with them.

-- Fortune Teller: Showed a talent for reading Tarot in one episode.
+- Fortune Teller: Shows a talent for reading Tarot in one episode.

 - Horny Devils